 - SQL Server 2016 on Windows Server 2016.
 SQL Server 2016 is the default data storage provider for SAP.

 - SQL Server always-on; Windows Server failover clustering in Azure.

 - Microsoft Excel.
 We used Excel to show the number of on-premises physical and virtual servers on Azure, and how many we plan to move.

 - A third-party tool to create logical shared drives in Azure.

 - PowerShell to script and automate the system and server migrations.

 While implementing SAP on Azure, we took a few technical considerations into account.
 For example, most of our systems have some interfaces where they write files to a file server.
 With the move to Azure, writing files over a more indirect network path can cause slowdowns because the data isn’t streamed all at once.
-To prevent slowdowns, we’re building file servers for systems that we move to Azure right away, and we’re keeping some other file servers on-premises.
+To prevent slowdowns, we built file servers for systems that we moved to Azure right away, while still maintaining our on-premise file server for systems that remained on-premises.